craigscottuk/markdown-to-speech/input_markdown.md

-For **Donaldson**, there’s not much to see since we pushed it through the system in just one day.
-But if we close that and load another project — let’s say **Anderson** — we get a much more realistic picture.
-The bar chart shows how many days were spent in each production stage, with the overall deadline marked by a grey horizontal line.
-In this case, the chart clearly shows we went **3 days over**.
+But if we close that and load another project — **Anderson**, for example — we get a much more realistic picture.